faucetsdn/NetworkML/networkml/algorithms/README.md

 Use `make help` to see the possible options.

-Output is currently JSON to STDOUT.
+Output is currently JSON to STDOUT, or if training it will output to the models directory under networkml.

 The logger level is set to INFO by default, if you'd like to override that to say DEBUG, you can export the `LOG_LEVEL` variable with the desired value